NSAntoine/SuccessorCLI/README.md

 Size of iPSW to download in bytes: 5060151546
 Size of iPSW to download, formatted: 5.06 GB
 Found RFS.dmg, proceeding to use it.
-Disk name to mount: /dev/disk7s1s1
+Disk name to mount: /dev/disk23s1s1
 Proceeding to (try) to mount..
 Verifying if mount was successful..
-One of the directory exists, assuming that mount was successful!
-Successfully mounted to /var/mnt/successor/
-You have 15 seconds to cancel the restore before it starts, to cancel, simply press ctrl c.
+Verified that Mount Point /var/mnt/successor/ is mounted, Will continue.
 ```
 # Building
 You must have Theos for this, and if you're not on macOS, you must've installed the swift toolchain for theos before aswell.